SanjanaVarma12/swag-labs-test-automation/README.md

 <p>This project is a <strong>Test Automation Framework</strong> designed to automate the testing of the <strong>Swag Labs eCommerce website</strong>.
 The framework is built using <strong>Selenium WebDriver</strong> with <strong>Java</strong>, following the <strong>Page Object Model (POM)</strong> design pattern. <strong>TestNG</strong> is used as the testing framework, and <strong>ExtentReports</strong> is integrated for generating detailed test reports.
 The framework is managed through <strong>GitLab</strong> for version control, and <strong>Maven</strong> is used for dependency management and build automation.</p>

+<h2>Screen Record of Tests Running </h2>
+<p>The screen recording showcases the execution of test cases across multiple browsers, including Chrome, Firefox.
+The recording demonstrates that all test cases have successfully passed, ensuring consistent functionality and reliability of the Swag Labs eCommerce platform across different environments.</p>
+Uploading Screen Recording 2024-09-05 at 3.23.52 PM (1) (1) (1).mov…
 <hr>

 <h2>Table of Contents</h2>